Lu-Yanru/42-Call_Me_Maybe/README.md

 - Step 4: Repeat step 1 - 3 until the complete response is generated.

 ### Design decisions
-This project uses coalescence o ensure 100% validity of the JSON format.
+This project uses **coalescence** to ensure 100% validity of the JSON format.
 The deterministic part of the JSON output, such as {} and the keys are assembled by force.
 The LLM only generates the function name and the values of the paramters.
 This ensures correct JSON format and also speeds up the generation, as it requires the LLM to generate less tokens.

-This project also uses caching with the `@lru_cache` decorator from the `functools` module to speed up the tokenization and thus the generation.
+This project also uses **caching** with the `@lru_cache` decorator from the `functools` module to speed up the tokenization and thus the generation.

 ### Performance analysis